michaellgans/atlas-the-joy-of-painting-api/README.md

 - Dictionaries do not maintain their order, but a Map Dictionary does
 - A dictionary will automatically overwrite a key that is not unique if you add that in.
 In this case, a subsiquent painting had the same name and overwrote a previous dictionary entry.
 This threw off the count from 403 to 401 in Data Validation.
+- When setting the path to a file you're writing, it starts from the root of the directory.
+It doesn't matter where the file is that you're writing from.